hendricius/the-bread-code/basics/basic-sour-dough.md

 back to the fridge.
 Else we would end up consuming our mother dough until we have none left!
 So what we need to calculate is 200 grams for the recipe and 100 grams back to mommy.
 Add another 5 percent because the yeast and bacteria are super hungry.

-In a large bowl in front of you place 100 grams of mother dough.
+*Step 1:* In a large bowl in front of you place 100 grams of mother dough.

 ![The mother dough has been placed in front of you](../images/standard-sourdough-place-bowl.jpg)

-Now the actual feeding frenzy begins.

-Add 105 grams of full grain or strong flour and 105 grams of warm water.
+*Step 2:* Add 105 grams of full grain or strong flour.

+*Step 3:* Add 105 grams of warm water.

 ![The feeding frenzy begins](../images/standard-sourdough-feed-mother-dough.jpg)

 You will end up having 310 grams of sourdough starter in front of you.

-Make sure to stir everything nicely together.
-You should end up with a somewhat homogeneous dough in front of you.
+*Step 4:* Stir everything nicely together.
+You should end up with a homogeneous dough in front of you.

 If you have less than 8 hours until your bake, you can use slightly warmer water.
 That will re-activate your mother dough faster.
 However